-So far, the RESCCUE project has been presented in several European and international events with the aim of disseminating its approach, advances and expected results to interested audiences as well as presenting the main ideas of urban resilience and its benefits to society.
-For example, during its first years, RESCCUE was presented at the 2016 World Smart City Forum in Singapore, the 3rd European Climate Change Adaptation Conference (ECCA 2017) in Glasgow or the 2018 IWA World Congress in Tokyo, among others.
+Over the 4 years of RESCCUE, the project has been presented in 67 European and international events with the aim of disseminating its approach, advances and expected results to interested audiences as well as presenting the main ideas of urban resilience and its benefits to society.
 The complete list of events in which RESCCUE has been presented can be found in Annex 1.